biast12/tickets-docs/src/dashboard/settings/awaiting-response.md

 ![Awaiting response](../../img/awaiting_response.webp)

-This setting is toggleable for each panel.
-You can find them under the Ticket Panel tab.
-10 minutes after the last response from a staff members, the ticket channel will be moved to the awaiting response category.
+This setting can be controlled for each `Ticket Panel` individually.
+The ticket channel will be moved to the awaiting response category 10 minutes after the last response from a staff member.

 Due to Discord limitations, a channel can only be updated twice every 10 minutes, so it is not possible to change how quickly the channel gets moved to the awaiting response category.

-> **Note** This feature is only for servers that have premium activiated.
+> **Note:** This feature is only for servers that have premium activiated.
 Learn more about premium [here](https://ticketsbot.cloud/premium).